 How do we sell them?

-Ok, so we have an idea that we want to sell pet supplies, that there is a market and that we need some media within which to promote them.
-So now we need to consider what products we are going to promote.
+Ok, so we have an idea that we want to sell pet supplies, now we need to consider what products we are going to promote.
 Let’s have a look at some of the best avenues for selling within the Pet Supply niche:

 Affiliate marketing, in short, this means that you will write about pets and supplies by solving problems and then referring your readers to a link where they will purchase directly from the vendors.
 You then make your money via commissions from those vendors.
 Affiliate programs are setup directly by companies or marketplace platforms (Amazon, Ebay etc.) that allow you to join and then refer traffic to them via customised affiliate links.